 Cost of Living

-The overall cost of care for a community is influenced by the neighborhood in which it is located.
-Monthly, the median cost of rent in Bismarck is around $925 per month and the median home value in Bismarck is about $220,972.
+The total cost of living is a major influence in determining what location works best.
+Bismarck has a median home value of around $220,972 and the median cost of rent is around $925 per month per month.
 The rent burden for Bismarck is about 13.4% of the average monthly income.

 Demographics and Values